 The only U.S. national park in the southern hemisphere!
 Located in the remote territory of American Samoa, the national park covers four separate islands and offers a rare chance to explore pristine nature in the South Pacific.

 The park contains not only arches, but also balanced rocks, spires, pinnacles and slickrock domes, all set against the sprawling landscape of Utah.
 Arches is a photographer’s dream with gorgeous shots everywhere you turn.

 Let’s get real here.
-We’re talking almost a quarter million acres of wilderness prairies, eroded buttes and pinnacles.
+The Badlands covers almost a quarter million acres of wilderness prairies, eroded buttes and pinnacles.
 There’s a reason this South Dakota destination is protected.